Waterfall, New South Wales: History

 The Waterfall State Sanatorium was established in 1909 for the treatment of tuberculosis patients, some of whom were forcibly quarantined.
 Later, the facility was used for quarantine treatment during the influenza pandemic.
 The facility had its own cemetery.
-Later still, it became the Garrawarra Hospital and Garrawarra Centre age care facility.
+Later still, it became the Garrawarra Hospital and Garrawarra Centre aged care facility.
 Construction of Woronora Dam, southwest of Waterfall, from 1927, contributed to the growth of the settlement.
 A nudist community was established to the southwest of the settlement.
 A Boy Scout camp was built on a Crown lease to the west of the settlement.
 In 1973 Australia's first Community Advanced Driver Training Centre was opened in Waterfall but closed a few years later.

 Bushfires have been a recurrent danger and destroyed Waterfall houses.
 On 3 November 1980, five volunteer firefighters were killed by a fireball that engulfed them and their truck on the Uloola track just east of the settlement.

 The Waterfall train collision on 20 December 1994 involved two S-set electric trains which collided at low speed in the early hours of the morning during a shunting procedure at Waterfall station in the south of Sydney.
 Both trains were empty of passengers.
 Carriages jack-knifed in spectacular fashion onto the platform, causing demolition of a concrete ramp to the overbridge and part of the station canopy.

-The Waterfall train disaster on 31 January 2003 involved an interurban train service operated by unit G7, which crashed just past Waterfall.
+The Waterfall train disaster on 31 January 2003 involved an interurban train service operated by a Tangara, unit G7, which crashed just south of Waterfall.
 The cause of G7's crash was determined to be the heart attack of the driver and a failure of the safety equipment and the guard to stop the train.